Cilappatikaram

+Plot

-The Silappatikaram is set in a flourishing seaport city of the early Chola kingdom.
-Kannaki and Kovalan are a newly married couple, in love, and living in bliss.
-Over time, Kovalan meets Matavi (Madhavi) – a courtesan.
-He falls for her, leaves Kannaki and moves in with Matavi.
+The Cilappatikāram is set in a flourishing seaport city of the early Chola kingdom.
+Kaṇṇaki and Kōvalaṉ are a newly married couple, in love, and living in bliss.
+Over time, Kōvalaṉ meets Mātavi (Mādhavi) – a courtesan.
+He falls for her, leaves Kaṇṇaki and moves in with Mātavi.
 He spends lavishly on her.
-Kannaki is heartbroken, but as the chaste woman, she waits despite her husband's unfaithfulness.
+Kaṇṇaki is heartbroken, but as the chaste woman, she waits despite her husband's unfaithfulness.
 During the festival for Indra, the rain god, there is a singing competition.
-Kovalan sings a poem about a woman who hurt her lover.
-Matavi then sings a song about a man who betrayed his lover.
+Kōvalaṉ sings a poem about a woman who hurt her lover.
+Mātavi then sings a song about a man who betrayed his lover.
 Each interprets the song as a message to the other.
-Kovalan feels Matavi is unfaithful to him and leaves her.
-Kannaki is still waiting for him.
+Kōvalaṉ feels Mātavi is unfaithful to him and leaves her.
+Kaṇṇaki is still waiting for him.
 She takes him back.

-Kannagi and Kovalan leave the city and travel to Madurai the capital of the Pandya kingdom.
-Kovalan is penniless and destitute.
-He confesses his mistakes to Kannagi.
-She forgives him and tells him the pain his unfaithfulness gave her.
+Kannagi and Kōvalaṉ leave the city and travel to Madurai, the capital of the Pandya kingdom.
+Kōvalaṉ is penniless and destitute.
+He confesses his deceit to Kannagi.
+She forgives him and tells him the hurt his adultery caused her.
 Then she encourages her husband to rebuild their life together and gives him one of her jeweled anklets to sell to raise starting capital.
-Kovalan sells it to a merchant, but the merchant falsely frames him as having stolen the anklet from the queen.
-The king arrests Kovalan and then executes him, without the due checks and processes of justice.
-When Kovalan does not return home, Kannagi goes searching for him.
+Kōvalaṉ sells it to a merchant, but the merchant falsely frames him as having stolen the anklet from the queen.
+The king arrests Kōvalaṉ and then executes him, without the due checks and processes of justice.
+When Kōvalaṉ does not return home, Kannagi goes searching for him.
 She learns what has happened.
-She protests the injustice and then proves Kovalan's innocence by throwing in the court the other jeweled anklet of the pair.
-The king accepts his mistake.
-Kannagi curses the king and curses the people of Madurai, tearing off her breast and throwing it at the gathered public.
+She protests the injustice and then proves Kōvalaṉ's innocence by throwing in the court the other jeweled anklet of the pair.
+The king accepts his folly.
+Kannagi curses the king and the people of Madurai, tearing off her breast and throwing it at the gathered public.
 The king dies.
 The society that had made her suffer, suffers in retribution as the city of Madurai is burnt to the ground because of her curse.

-In the third section of the epic, gods and goddesses meet Kannagi at Cheranadu and she goes to heaven with god Indra.
-The King Cheran Chenkuttuvan and royal family of the Chera kingdom (Today Kerala) learns about her, resolves to build a temple with Kannagi as the featured goddess.
+In the third section of the epic, gods and goddesses meet Kannagi at Cheranadu and she goes to heaven with the god Indra.
+The King Cheran Chenkuttuvan and royal family of the Chera kingdom (Today Kerala) learn about her and resolve to build a temple with Kannagi as the featured goddess.
 They go to the Himalayas, bring a stone, carve her image, call her goddess Pattini, dedicate a temple, order daily prayers, and perform a royal sacrifice.